-OQU Runway 16-34 Reconstruction
+Quonset Runway 16-34 Reconstruction

-In fiscal year 2022, approximately \$2,761,000 was expended to perform 30% design of the 16-34 runway reconstruction and taxiway A relocation at Quonset State Airport, including field investigations, and design of the runway pavement, grading, lighting, and markings, as well as stormwater and electrical improvements.
+In fiscal year 2024, approximately \$12,527,000 was expended to finish design and start construction of the 16-34 runway reconstruction at Quonset State Airport, including field investigations, and design of the runway pavement, grading, lighting, and markings, as well as stormwater and electrical improvements.
+The amount expended in the fiscal year 2023 totaled approximately \$2,548,000.